provena/provena/docs/data-store/overview.md

 [**Download and synchronise datasets**](./downloading-datasets.md){:target="\_blank"}: Authorised users are able to access files on the Data Store and download them to a local computing environment using AWS tools and the AWS web console.
 Users can also synchronise dataset folders to a local computing environment, which only downloads updated files optimising file transfer.
 This will allow users to share data and synchronise data updates.

 **Automated archival**: Datasets that are registered and uploaded to the Data store will be archived using automation tools.
-Archival will allow RRAP to manage these datasets for future reference.
+Archival will allow Provena to manage these datasets for future reference.

 Browse to the [Provena Landing Page](https://mds.gbrrestoration.org/){:target="\_blank"}